Tiffilore/Monkey_Business/README.md

 ## Project Status

-**Currently, this repo is still very much work in progress.
-This README so far documents important steps in the development.
-Once the overall functionality is finally determined, there is a restructuring of the documentation intended.**
+**Currently, this repo is still very much work in progress.**

+What has been done: [changelog](changelog.md)

+Next planned steps:

+- [ ] decide on "final" instruction set
+  - what is a setting? what is a command?
+  - when should pdfs be created?
+- [ ] change session.go accordingly
+- [ ] decide package structure
+- [ ] implement all commands
+- [ ] write user manual
+- [ ] add workflow
-TODO - link to changelog!
+    - mainly to check installation requirements
+- [ ] write discussion doc
+- [ ] add tests for ast: String-methods

 ## The New Interactive Environment